 32-year-old Kateryna Kosenkova built up her savings in a matter of a few years and decided to invest in real estate.
 She recently purchased her first home, and we've interviewed her to get an inside look at the apartment-buying process in Berlin.
 Find out how she saved without sacrificing her love of travel, as well as what challenges she faced, what was surprisingly easy, and her best advice for apartment-hunters.

-EE: What advice would you give to other first-time homebuyers?
+What advice would you give to other buyers?

 A happy ending for a new homeowner